robcog-iai/URoboSim-depr/README.md

 Make sure that for each robot within the XML folder, the file system reflects the structure that the URDF expects.

-For example, for the pr2, it expects to find the wheel mesh here pr2_description/meshes/base_v0/wheel.dae.
-So in the same directory as the PR2.urdf, there should be a folder called pr2_description which contains the subsequent folders and file.
+For example, for the pr2, it expects to find the wheel mesh here: "pr2_description/meshes/base_v0/wheel.dae".
+So in the same directory as the pr2.urdf, there should be a folder called pr2_description which contains the subsequent folders and file.

 Developed on UE4 version 4.16, tested on 4.17